KhaosResearch/eidos/README.md

     - `description`: Description of the parameter.
     - `options`: List of options that the parameter accepts.
 Similar to a enum.
 Example: `["option1", "option2"]`.
 Can't be used along with `regex`.
     - `regex`: For string parameters, a regex can be specified to validate the input.
 Can't be used along with `options`.
+    - `default`: Default value of the parameter.
+It is ignored if the parameter is required.
+Default is `null` or None.
+    - `required`: If the parameter is required or not.
+Default is `false`.
 - `response`: Schema of the response of the function.
 Keys are parameter names and values are the type of the parameter.

 Example function definition: